earlbellinger/mesa-summer-school-2022/source/maxilab.rst

 ======================

 The next step is to add code to determine when the dipole mode closest to :math:`\nu_\max` becomes mixed.
+Since we have normalized our frequencies by subtracting :math:`\nu_\max`, it will be sufficient to check when the dipole mode whose frequency is closest to zero takes on a nonzero value of :math:`n_g`.

 .. admonition:: Exercise

-  Add a stopping condition to your run by modifying ``extras_finish_step``.
+  Add a stopping condition to your run by modifying ``extras_finish_step`` that checks when the dipole mode closest to zero takes on a nonzero value of :math:`n_g`.
-  Since we have normalized our frequencies by subtracting :math:`\nu_\max`, it is sufficient to check when the dipole mode whose frequency is closest to zero takes on a nonzero :math:`n_g`.
   In order to accomplish this, you will need to store the values of :math:`n_g` in an integer array.
   Therefore, you will want to allocate and initialize an array (like we did previously with the ``frequencies`` and ``inertias`` arrays) and then store the values inside the ``process_mode`` subroutine.